EricDNP/APPWeb-PracticePack/README.md

 # APPWeb-PracticePack

+*Aclaracción*: Este es solo un TEMPLATE, no he subido el codigo por que aun no lo termino.
+Lo estare subiendo durante el transcurso del día de hoy.
+Perdonar los inconvenientes.

-# CourierStoreMVC - ASP.NET Core MVC Frontend
+# PracticePackMVC - ASP.NET Core MVC Frontend

-CourierStoreMVC is a web-based frontend interface built with **ASP.NET Core MVC**, designed to interact with the **CourierStore serverless API** (hosted on AWS Lambda).
+PracticePackMVC is a web-based frontend interface built with **ASP.NET Core MVC**, designed to interact with the **PracticePack serverless API** (hosted on AWS Lambda).
 It consumes backend services via **HTTP calls** and is hosted in **Amazon ECS using Fargate** for scalable, containerized deployment.

 ---

 ## 📚 Overview

-This project is responsible for the user-facing interface of the CourierStore ecosystem.
+This project is responsible for the user-facing interface of the PracticePack ecosystem.
 It provides:

 - User registration & login
 - Product browsing & details
 - Cart and checkout flows
 - Order tracking and payment status

-It works as a client for the **CourierStore AWS Lambda API**.
+It works as a client for the **PracticePack AWS Lambda API**.

 ---